0xTas/oasis/README.md

 ### P.S.
 If you find my code unpalatable, consider going easy on me.<br>
 This project represents 90% of my entire experience with Java, Kotlin, and modding Minecraft.<br>
-I'm always looking to learn and improve at this :3
+I'm always looking to learn and improve :3